Dateline: Belgrade, Serbia

 I’ve been working on some residence permits recently and made notes about each consideration I take into account whenever I get when, or whenever I advise someone else about getting one.
 Today, I want to share the ten things you should consider about any second residency.

-What is a country’s reputation?
+What is the country’s reputation?
 What is the reputation of their residency program?
 These are important questions to ask.
 Spain, for example, offers its own “Golden Visa” program for real estate investors, but there are some unpleasant stories of how applicants were treated.
 I never suggest that people operate on hearsay, but it’s important to understand who you are getting into business with.

 If you’re seeking a residency for tax purposes, make sure it’s taken seriously.
 For Australians, Vanuatu residency may not be the best choice if the ATO will treat it as a suspicious tax avoidance move.